 \section{Singular Vectors Align with Features}

 To start, we examine a model incorporating $N = 20$ features, each represented in $D = 10$ dimensions; the head dimension is $H = 10$.
 As a warm-up we look at how features $w_i$ (columns of $W$) arrange when the attention head is \emph{not} included in the toy model.
 Cosine similarities among the features are shown in Figure~\ref{fig:feature-inner-products}(a).
 This setting is similar to the settings studied in \cite{Elhage22}, and we see similar results: features arrange themselves into 10 pairs, one per dimension, with each pair antipodal.
-This arrangement is \emph{isotropic} -- features are spread equally in all directions.
-Formally, isotropy is the condition that $WW^\top$ is a multiple of the identity (ie, $W$ is a tight frame whose feature components are uncorrelated).
-As explained in \cite{Elhage22}, this arrangement is expected as it minimizes \emph{interference} -- the reconstruction error caused by non-orthogonality of features.
-More details are in Appendix \ref{app:isotropy} (Figure \ref{fig:isotropic-heatmaps}).
+This arrangement is \emph{isotropic} --- features are spread equally in all directions.
+Formally, isotropy is the condition that $WW^{\!\top}$ is a multiple of the identity (ie, $W$ is a tight frame whose feature components are uncorrelated).
+As explained in \cite{Elhage22}, this arrangement is expected as it minimizes \emph{interference} --- the reconstruction error caused by non-orthogonality of features.
+More details showing isotropy of features are in Appendix \ref{app:isotropy} (Figure \ref{fig:isotropic-heatmaps}).

 \paragraph{Single-Feature-Pair Alignment.} Next, we observe the effects of adding the attention head.
-We study the simplest possible case: the head attends to feature $w_0$ when present in the query token, and feature $w_1$ when present in the key token.
+We study the simplest possible case: the head attends to a token pair when feature $w_0$ is present in the query token and feature $w_1$ is present in the key token.
 To implement this we set $T_{01} = 1,$ and $T_{ij} = 0$ elsewhere.
-We train the model, decompose the head's weight matrix into its SVD $\Omega = U\Sigma V^\top$, and examine the alignment between features and singular vectors.
-Figure \ref{fig:features-align}(a) shows that after training, \textbf{singular vectors are aligned with features.} Feature $w_0$ is aligned with left singular vector 0, and feature $w_1$ is aligned with right singular vector 0.
+We train the model, decompose the head's weight matrix into its SVD $\Omega = U\Sigma V^{\!\top}$, and examine the alignment between features and singular vectors.
+Figure \ref{fig:features-align}(a) shows that after training, \textbf{singular vectors are aligned with features.} Feature $w_0$ is aligned with left singular vector $u_0$, and feature $w_1$ is aligned with right singular vector $v_0$.
 The spectrum of $\Omega$ shows only a single large singular value, meaning that the head has allocated one of its dimensions entirely to representing and recognizing this feature pair.